|Child and Adolescent Development

 - CHLD 5 - Compare and contrast principles of positive guidance and interactions.

-- Identify the historical roots, learning theories and professional pathways in early childhood education including ethical and professional standards
+- Identify historical context, learning theories, philosophies, and professional pathways in early childhood